cesarnml/LearnCode/Astro/CoreConcepts.md

 ### [[Fully-featured, but flexible]]

-- _Astro is an all-in-one web framework that comes with eerything you need to build a website_
+- _Astro is an all-in-one web framework that comes with everything you need to build a website_
 - Includes:
   - component syntax (`.astro`)
   - file-based routing